Financial Information & Resources for your PTA

 Every year California State PTA compiles a packet of financial information and resources to help your PTA run the financial side of your organization.
 Typically, PTA presidents receive the Financial Mailing in the fall and all PTA officers can view and download the packet from the California State PTA Leaders’ website.

-Go to the Leaders’ Website to download the contents from the most recent Financial Mailing.
+Check out the Leaders’ Website to download the contents for the 2024-2025 Financial Mailing.

 View the Leaders’ Website